irrdnet/irrd/docs/admins/configuration.rst

   :ref:`an HTTPS proxy <deployment-https>` in front.
 Therefore, there is no need for IRRd to bind to port 80 or 443.
   |br| **Default**: not defined, IRRd does not drop privileges.
   |br| **Change takes effect**: after full IRRd restart.
-* ``secret_key``: a random secret string. **The secrecy of this key protects all web authentication.** If rotated, all sessions and tokens in emails are invalidated, requiring users to log in or request new password reset links.
-Rotation will **not** invalidate existing user passwords (only reset links), second factor authentication, or API tokens.
-  Minimum 30 characters.
-  |br| **Default**: not defined, but required.
-  |br| **Change takes effect**: after full IRRd restart.